|Nutritional Guidelines (per serving)|

 Remove the fish pieces with a slotted spoon and keep to one side.
 Reserve the pot liquor.

 Pour the fish liquor into the pan and stir again.
 Raise the temperature and cook for 3 minutes until the sauce is slightly thickened.

-- Place the fish and sauce into an ovenproof dish, cover with a thick layer of mashed potatoes fluffed up with a fork or for a more professional look, piped from a piping bag with a large nozzle.
+Place the fish and sauce into an ovenproof dish and cover with a thick layer of mashed potatoes fluffed up with a fork.
+Or for a more professional look, pipe the mashed potatoes from a piping bag with a large nozzle.

 Sprinkle with the grated cheese if using.

-- Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.
-Serve immediately.
+Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.